Rodrj1/basic-dept/README.md

 # README
 I made this mostly to learn about accessibility which BASIC DEPT has won awards for.
 Only the Home page has been recreated, as the others are not necessary for this purpose.
+The initial video is a random video from the internet as I could not obtain the one in their page.

 ## LIVE
 [BASIC DEPT ATTEMPT](https://trainingbasicdept.netlify.app/)